 - If employees have reactions or side effects, will the company compensate them for time off to recover?

 Right now, employees and companies are hyper-focused on how to resume their prior activities.
 With a little planning and communication before the vaccines are widely distributed, companies can help ease the transition back to work.

-In response, Kuppalli pointed to the three decades of research on mRNA as a potential medical tool, including human clinical trials on other vaccine candidates based on that technology, in part backed by years of investment from the federal government.
-“This is a very intricate, difficult process they’ve finally been able to figure out,” she explained.
+In response, you may point to the three decades of research on mRNA as a potential medical tool, including human clinical trials on other vaccine candidates based on that technology, in part backed by years of investment from the federal government.

 A Nature survey of more than 100 immunologists, infectious-disease researchers and virologists found that nearly 90% “think that the coronavirus will become endemic — meaning that it will continue to circulate in pockets of the global population for years to come.”